Braina: Platforms

 In addition to the desktop version for Windows operating systems, Braina is also available for the iOS and Android operating systems.

 The mobile version of Braina has a feature allowing remote management of a Windows PC connected via Wi-Fi.

 Distributions

 Braina is distributed in multiple modes.
 These include Braina Lite, a freeware version with limitations, and premium versions Braina Pro, Pro Plus, and Pro Ultra.

 Some additional features in the Pro version include dictation, custom vocabulary, video transcription, automation, custom voice commands, and persistent LLM memory.

-Reception

-TechRadar has consistently listed Braina as one of the best dictation and virtual assistant apps between 2015 and 2024.